-- If you must evacuate, follow routes dictated by local officials.
-Wildfires can quickly change directions and your planned escape route may be blocked
+- If you must leave, follow routes dictated by local officials.
+Wildfires can quickly change directions and your planned escape route may be blocked.

 If you’re in a car

-- Roll up the windows and close air vents.
+- Roll up the windows and close the air vents.

 - Drive slowly with the headlights on.

-- Go somewhere that is offers less fuel for the fire such as the backside of a mountain.
-Avoid canyons and saddles.
+- Go somewhere that has less fuel for the fire such as the backside of a mountain.
+Avoid canyons and topographic saddles.

 - If you're close to a road, lie down in a ditch and cover yourself with anything that can protect you from the heat.

 - Don't return home until you're told it's safe to do so.